ingo/ingo.github.io/_recipes/horchata.md

 vegan: null
 ---

-This version is dairy-free, using ice to achieve a frothy, milkshake-like texture.
-It's lightly sweetened and perfect to accompany Mexican food on a hot day.
+This version is lightly sweetened and perfect to accompany Mexican food on a hot day.
 This is our attempt to replicate the one from La Super-Rica Taqueria.

 ### Ingredients